Near Bartow in Polk County, Florida — The American South (South Atlantic)

 Erected 1964 by Polk County Historical Commission.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Memorial for Austin C. Welch (approx. one mile away); Historic L. B. Brown House (approx. 2.2 miles away); Swearingen - Langford House (approx. 2.3 miles away); Old Polk County Courthouse Co E 7th Florida Inf Regt South Florida Bulldogs (approx. 2.6 miles away); Site of Fort Blount (approx. 2.7 miles away); Mann Manor (approx. 2.8 miles away); Fort Fraser (approx. 4.9 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Memorial for Austin C. Welch (approx. one mile away); Union Academy High School (approx. 1˝ miles away); Historic L. B. Brown House (approx. Swearingen - Langford House (approx. 2.3 miles away); Old Polk County Courthouse (approx. 2.6 miles away); Co E 7th Florida Inf Regt South Florida Bulldogs (approx. 2.6 miles away); Site of Fort Blount (approx. 2.7 miles away); Mann Manor (approx. 2.8 miles away).
 Touch for a list and map of all markers in Bartow.

 More about this marker.
 This marker is referred to as "The Wandering Star."
 The marker is believed to have existed since 1961.
 The marker was originally dedicated on February 16, 1965 at its second location in the median of SR60 near Peace Creek Road.
 The third move for the marker found it at the intersection of Peace Creek Rd. and SR60 due to highway maintenance.
 Then, due to extensive phosphate mining in the 1980s, Peace Creek Rd. no longer existed and the marker disappeared.
 It was later found in a county motor pool.